PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-17 07:57:51
+Last updated: 2024-04-17 07:58:57
-Random Quote: Pain is always there cause life is freaking painful, okay? - Tiffany 'Pennsatucky' Doggett
+Random Quote: There is only one god, and his name is Death.
+And there is only one thing we say to Death: not today.  -  Syrio Forel